madbomb122/BlackViperScript/Testing/readme.md

 # Currently Testing (Read Notes)
-Adding Minor Version Number <br />
+Adding Minor Version Number -Done <br />

-Ability to Save Current Service Settings (incase you need to restore it) -Working On <br />
+Ability to Save Current Service Settings (incase you need to restore it) -Added (In Testing) <br />
-Ability to load File with Service Settings (Not in yet)<br />
+Ability to load File with Service Settings -Not added Yet <br />

 # About Testing Version
 If I am not working on a change or addition to the script, this will be the same exact copy as the non test.<br />